happyfaults/pywatdafudge/README.md

 To install the dependencies:

-`pip install -r requriements.txt`
+`pip install -r requirements.txt`

-You may also need to install the nlkt *punkt* package:
+You may also need to install the nlkt *punkt* language package:

 `python -m nltk.downloader punkt`